BETeng/Plaidypus-Code-Challenge/naper-yelp/README.md

 ```
 ### Functionality
 The app currently does NOT have a working form page, so to make API calls, one must go the Search.js page and go to line 12 and 13 to change queries.

+* ApiTerm will take the name of a business or restaurant
+* ApiLocation will take in the name of a city or zip code

 ### Future Development